SuperWomanRachel/mobileInstagramProject/README.md

 ## rachel second commit:
 201810151739:
-add comment view, like view.
+add comment view, like view. this is a test!!!!! test if i can push